 Having database backups is a good starting point, but it might not be the quickest one.
 With backups, there are different methods – the ones that require a backup to be restored first, and thus require more time, and the others that can read backups.

-If you don’t have a database backup, you can recover a dropped table from SQL database data and transaction log files.
-When it comes to recovery from a database in the Simple recovery model, it might fail as the drop table transaction might have been overwritten.
+If a database backup doesn’t exist, a dropped table can be recovered from SQL database data and transaction log files.
+When it comes to recovery from a database in the Simple recovery model, it might fail as the Drop table transaction might have been overwritten.
 Even then, recovery is possible from the MDF file.